The Fatou Closedness under Model Uncertainty: Applications of Theorem

 \subsection{Fundamental Theorem of Asset Pricing}

 Pricing theory in mathematical finance is based on the Fundamental Theorem of Asset Pricing, which roughly asserts that in a market without arbitrage opportunities (the so-called no-arbitrage condition) discounted prices are expectations under some risk-neutral probability measure.
-This characterization is essential to develop a pricing theory for financial instruments which are not traded in the market.
-In the classical dominated framework on some probability space $(\Omega,\Fcal,P)$ the risk-neutral probability measures are martingale measures for the discounted price process which are equivalent to the reference probability $P$, see \cite{DS06} for a detailed review.
+This characterisation is essential to develop a pricing theory for financial instruments which are not traded in the market.
+In the classical dominated framework on some probability space $(\Omega,\Fcal,P)$ the risk-neutral probability measures are martingale measures for the discounted price process which are equivalent to the reference probability $P$, see \cite{DS06} for a detailed review and related literature.
+Also note that the no-arbitrage condition is necessary and sufficient the existence of an economic equilibrium, see e.g.\ \cite{K81}.

-While it is well-known that the Fundamental Theorem of Asset Pricing in a classical dominated framework is highly related to duality arguments, recent robust approaches to the Fundamental Theorem of Asset Pricing do not use these kind of arguments given the difficulties we outlined in this paper, see e.g.\ \cite{BN13}.
+It is well understood that the Fundamental Theorem of Asset Pricing in a classical dominated framework is highly related to duality arguments.
+There are also robust approaches applying duality, see e.g.\ \cite{B13} based on an extended order dual space, the so-called super order dual introduced in \cite{AT01}.
+However, most recent studies of robust Fundamental Theorems of Asset Pricing do not use duality arguments given the difficulties we outlined in this paper, see e.g.\ \cite{BN13}.
 However, under the conditions that we have derived in Section~\ref{robustFatou} we will see that it is possible to reconcile the Fundamental Theorem of Asset Pricing, the Superhedging Duality, and duality theory on the pair $(L^\infty_c, ca_c)$ using the well-known arguments.

 Throughout this section we assume that $ca_c^\ast=L^\infty_c$ holds true.
 We consider a discrete time market model with terminal time horizont $T\in \mathbb{N}$, and trading times $I:=\left\{ 0,...,T\right\} $.
 The price process is given by a $\Pcal$-q.s.\ bounded $\mathbb{R}^{d}$-valued stochastic process $S=(S_{t})_{t\in I}=(S^j_{t})_{t\in I}^{j=1,\ldots,d}$ on $(\Omega ,\mathcal{F})$, and we also assume the existence of a numeraire asset $S_{t}^{0}=1$ for all $ t\in I$.
 Moreover, we fix a filtration $\mathbb{F}:=\{\mathcal{F}_{t}\}_{t\in I}$ such that the process $S$ is $\mathbb{F}$-adapted.
 Denote by $\mathcal{H}$ the class of $\R^d$-valued, $\mathbb{F}$-predictable stochastic processes, which is the class of all admissible trading strategies.
 Let where is the payoff of the self-financing trading strategy at time $t\in I\setminus \{0\}$ with initial investment $(H\bullet S)_0=0$ given by the predictable process $H=(H_t)_{t\in I\setminus\{0\}}$.
 In this framework the no-arbitrage condition (NA($\Pcal$)) was introduced by \cite{BN13} as given by the following definition. \begin{definition} The described market model is called arbitrage-free, if it satisfies the no-arbitrage condition \begin{description} \item[NA($\Pcal$)] $(H\bullet S)_T\geq 0$ $\Pcal$-q.s.\ implies $(H\bullet S)_T= 0$ $\Pcal$-q.s.. \end{description} \end{definition}